bsgriggs/mendix-advanced-date-picker/README.md

     -   Display an arrow to the text box
     -   Align the popup to the start or end of the text box

-Planned Features:
+## Planned Features:

--   highlight dates (data source with attr and optional class name expression)
+-   highlight dates (data source with date attr, optional tooltip text, and optional class name expression)
--   holidays (data source with date and string attr) (Shows tooltip)
 -   auto-magically detect if custom date format should use Month, Quarter, or Year pickers

 ## Basic Usage